htruong/htruong.github.io/_posts/2017-12-18-gcandidate-who-is-interviewing-with-google.markdown

 The domain is theirs now, my dream of rickrolling their candidates remains a dream.
 But the dream of having my first vulnerability discovery is no longer one.

+Disclaimer: In the finding of the security bug, I accessed a single (other) candidate record, destroyed the data and not to use this data for anything else but to demonstrate the bug.

 Timeline:

 - 07/31/2017: Registered prank domain